This is one of the aspects which I really wanted to address and have done so before on multiple forums.

-I have already made a video on this stupid guru-ji culture in Indian gyms, which is destroying the scientific mindset of the young generations, because they are made to believe that whatever guru-ji says is right.
+The guru-ji culture in Indian gyms, is destroying the scientific mindset of young generation, because they are made to believe that whatever guru-ji says is right.
 Reasoning is simply not allowed and questioning, is a crime.

 Despite of the fact, that I have one of the richest experiences in terms of practical training be it competitive athletics, hardcore military training, competitive bodybuilding, various other sports, and using various tools for training, still I knew nothing till the time I came to know about the ‘WHY’ behind all that I was doing.

 This ‘WHY’ is the science and theory behind it all.
 If you know this ‘WHY’, you will do it any ‘HOW’.
 And if you do not know this ‘WHY’, you will never know the ‘WHAT’ or the ‘HOW’.
 This is exactly what is missing.
 That’s why education is of primary importance for being a good coach.

 Bodybuilding is a sport, where a particular type of training is needed to produce a particular type of result.
 The same is for every other sport.
 But that doesn’t mean that the same training is prescribed to everyone irrespective of the needs or goals of the person.
 But isn’t this a common scene in gyms today?